wak

 Can frozen pipes cause damage?

-If you experience burst pipes, turn off the water supply immediately and contact a qualified plumber or specialist water leak detection and restoration company.
+Such conditions are often unsafe, unhygienic and can render your property uninhabitable or hazardous for employees.
+If you experience a burst pipe, turn off the water supply immediately and contact a qualified plumber or specialist water leak detection and restoration company.

-With over 25 years of experience in water damage restoration, our experts will work quickly and efficiently to return your home to its pre-incident condition – with minimal disruption to you.
-24 hours a day, 365 days a year, we’re ready and waiting whenever you need us.
-Find out more about our services online.
+Our extensive national coverage ensures there is a trusted and qualified Rainbow Restoration branch local to your property.
+With over 30+ years of experience in water damage restoration, our experts will work quickly and efficiently to return your property to its pre-incident condition – ensuring minimal disruption to your business or livelihood.

 Frequently asked questions